Momma-Memu/vidalia/README.md

 ## How does this work?

 * New users can create an array of characters, as many as they like, and choose from a single base plot point.
-From their, "events" are triggered, each event has an amount of branching events that can occur after depending on your choices.
+From there, "events" are triggered.
+Each event has an amount of branching events that can occur after depending on your choices.

 * Not all events are choice based, in that situation, a random selected outcome is given on each playthrough, changing your experience on each playthrough of the base campaign.